opsxcq/debugger-netwalker/README.md

 NW-Debug is an oldschool debugger, wrote by Net Walker (lnwalker@hotmail.com), I'm just publishing the sources to keep this excellent code alive.

+NW-Debug, is a windows debugger (W95 and W98), written in asm.

 ## History

 * 30/04/98